Research Preview — APIs may change. GitHub

 Architecture

-Astral runs geocomputation inside a self-contained Docker container, executing within a Trusted Execution Environment (TEE) via EigenCompute.
+Astral runs geocomputation inside a self-contained Docker container, designed to execute within a Trusted Execution Environment (TEE) via EigenCompute.
 This page describes how the system is built.Execution model

 Container design